-How to reset an iPhone X: Soft reset, hard reboot, and factory reset
+How to reset your iPhone : Soft reset, hard reboot, and factory reset

 In this article, we explain the various ways to reset your iPhone, and we go over how to do each.
 Some of the reset methods we’ll discuss will wipe your data, but don’t worry — keep reading, and you’ll learn everything you need to look out for.